-Travel tips for advanced breast cancer
+Travel tips for those with MBC

 How does one manage to travel with metastatic breast cancer?
 It is not always easy and certainly has its limitations.
 After a few years of experience, here is some advice I have for the metastatic traveler:

 - Always keep your oncologist informed of your travel plans – You may think you feel fine and up to travel, but your doctors may feel differently especially depending on the location.
 I’ve found it’s always a good idea to keep your doctor in the know and follow any advice or guidelines they encourage to ensure you are able to have the best time possible.
 No one wants to end up with the airplane flu on vacation!

 - Be aware of and plan around your treatment schedule – For instance, I know that for about ten days after my chemo I won’t feel like doing a lot of walking around or eating yummy food.
 I always plan to go when I know I’ll be feeling the best I possibly can.
 If you don’t have a choice on the timeline, then make your doctor aware in case there is any flexibility in your treatment schedule.

 - Give yourself plenty of time in your itinerary for rest breaks – Let’s face it, we get tired.
 Not just travel weary, but fatigue from medications and just having cancer.
 I have metastatic lesions to my bones and lungs so I am very careful in terms of planning my transportation and rest breaks.
 I can’t stay in a hotel that requires me to walk up three flights of stairs.
 I also happen to be very fond of naps now and make sure that I leave ample time for relaxation and recharging.